 God is therefore warning His people to be aware of these, and how there is a mighty spiritual battle going on being the scenes between good and evil, which is then being played out through these earthly kingdoms.

 God is ultimately in control, and even allows the wrong kingdom to prevail for a while if that’s what is unfortunately required because His people are not directly following Him:

 “And the Lord gave Jehoiakim king of Judah into his hand, with part of the vessels of the house of God: which he carried into the land of Shinar to the house of his god; and he brought the vessels into the treasure house of his god.” – Daniel 1:2

 However, there’s a happy ending with God’s kingdom and new heaven and earth coming to pass at the end of time with Christ’s Second Coming.

 In the meantime, there’s a story unfolding of how ultimately Satan and his angels are trying to stop this by working through such earthly kingdoms.

 It’s not necessarily about individuals – we all make our own decisions for Christ, whether we’re in or out of the ‘right’ kingdom.
 But God warns us not to get caught up in the wrong ways as we prepare for His Second Coming.

 As a final point after we’ve now gone through all the others, let’s focus on what the remaining explanation of this book of Daniel is all about, through two aims and objectives:

 Specific verses will be mentioned, but that’s no excuse for not reading and studying the whole book yourself, several times.
-That is where God’s revelation will truly come through the Holy Spirit; when you see if for yourself in God’s Word.
+That is where God’s revelation will truly come through the Holy Spirit; when you see it for yourself in God’s Word.

-Hopefully as well, it’s good middle-ground coverage of the subject.
-Whilst some might say its over the top and too much to take in, others will probably say it is making complex theological issues too simple.
+Hopefully, as well, it’s good middle-ground coverage of the subject.
+Whilst some might say it's over the top and too much to take in, others will probably say it is making complex theological issues too simple.